Mother Daughter Fashion Show set for Oct. 19

 Join us for an exciting evening complete with a red carpet runway, live music and dance performances, a photobooth, appetizers, a silent auction and dance party.
 Moms and daughters from our local dance academy are excited to model in the show and conquer the runway.
 They are hard at work putting together ensembles for every season and occasion to inspire your wardrobe.
 Many will be sporting items and styles from local businesses that you can later purchase in the silent auction.
 We invite you to dress to the nines, bring your friends and family, and come celebrate our brave and beautiful mother-daughter duos.

-Follow these topics: Arts & Entertainment, Fund Raiser, Lifestyle, Music, Nonprofit, Top Stories
+Follow these topics: Arts & Entertainment, Fund Raiser, Lifestyle, Nonprofit, Top Stories